tsudalab/PepGAN/README.md

   python classifiertrain.py
   ```

   Then link to the trained model should be added into the `../PepGAN/models/Pepgan/PepganReward.py` file.
-Afterwards when running PepGAN link to the dataset          should be also provided
+Afterwards when running PepGAN link to dataset which will  be used for minimax game should be also provided

   ```
   python main.py -g pepgan -t real -d <your data base location>